What is the Role of Small Models in the LLM Era: A Survey: Collaboration

-~ Human-created data is finite, and there is a concern that publicly available human text may soon be depleted~\cite{villalobosposition}.
-Additionally, large models are not always necessary for specific tasks.
-In light of these considerations, using LLMs to generate training data for small model training is both efficient and feasible.
-In the following sections, we discuss how to leverage LLMs for data synthesis, focusing on two key areas: Training Data Generation and Data Augmentation.
+Human-created data is expensive and finite, and there is a concern that publicly available human text may soon be depleted~\cite{villalobosposition}.
+In response, using LLMs to generate full training data to learn a task-specific small model is both efficient and practical.

-\emph{Training Data Generation} involves first generating a dataset from scratch using LLMs, such as ChatGPT, in an unsupervised manner, followed by training a small task-specific model on the synthesized dataset.
-This approach enables highly efficient inference, as the final task model has orders of magnitude fewer parameters compared to the original large model~\cite{ye2022zerogen,meng2022generating,chung2023increasing}.
+\textbf{(1) Training Data Generation.} The idea of this category emphasizes generating both \emph{inputs} and \emph{labels} from scratch~\cite{naduaș2025synthetic,chung2023increasing}.
+For example, ~\citet{ye2022zerogen} propose generating a synthetic dataset from an LLM in an unsupervised zero-shot fashion, and then training a much smaller downstream model on this dataset to achieve efficient inference. ~\citet{meng2022generating} uses a larger model to generate class-conditioned synthetic texts for zero-shot language understanding tasks.
 Subsequent studies have extended this method to various tasks, including text classification~\cite{li2023synthetic}, clinical text mining~\cite{tang2023does}, information extraction~\cite{josifoski2023exploiting}, and hate speech detection~\cite{hartvigsen2022toxigen}.

-Another approach leverages LLMs solely to generate labels rather than the entire training dataset~\cite{wang2021want,gao2022self}, resembling the process of knowledge distillation.
+\textbf{(2) Alignment Data Generation.} Beyond task-oriented synthetic generation, another line of recent work focuses on alignment data generation, where LLMs synthesize instruction–response pairs to fine-tune the target model, aiming to align it with human-preferred properties.
+Examples include CodecLM, which adaptively generates high-quality synthetic instruction data tailored to specific instruction distributions~\cite{wang2024codeclm}, and Bonito, which converts unannotated text into instruction tuning datasets to improve zero-shot adaptation of LLMs~\cite{nayak2024learning}.
+Rather than merely scaling up instruction datasets, these alignment synthesis methods highlight the importance of data quality and distributional matching.